pypa/packaging.python.org/source/guides/dropping-older-python-versions.rst

 4. Using Twine to publish
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Twine has a number of advantages, apart from being faster it is now now the supported method for publishing packages.
+Twine has a number of advantages, apart from being faster it is now the supported method for publishing packages.

 Make sure you are using the newest version of Twine, at least 1.9.